 Tip 3: Protect your phones from water immersion if it’s not waterproof.

-Tip 4: Installing latest software updates once available will keep your smartphone up to date and also protect it against malware.
+Tip 4: Installing the latest software updates, once available, will keep your smartphone efficient, up to date and protect it against malware.
 Please note that software updates will take up storage space, so consider this before updating your phone if you are running low on storage capacity.

 If you’re a heavy user consider limiting your smartphone gaming, because playing HDR games or having apps constantly running in the background drains battery that is going to die eventually.